BAK2K3/hard-drivers/README.md

 ### Index Page

-* Provides a full breakdown of the company, it's ethos, and it's purpose.
+* Provides a full breakdown of the company, its ethos, and its purpose.
 * Grabs customer's attention, engages, and encourages user to make an enquiry.
 * **User Goal**:
     * Simple to interact with.